qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

    corresponds to depth :math:`p=1` and was directly aimed at being compatible with the Hardware.

-   -Use the routine from exercise 2 to evaluate the the cost functions :math:`F_p(\gamma,\beta)` for :math:`p=2,3`.
+   -Use the routine from exercise 2 to evaluate the cost functions :math:`F_p(\gamma,\beta)` for :math:`p=2,3`.
 What do you expect to see in the actual Hardware?